raspberrypilearning/octapi-calculating-pi/en/step_7.md

-# Step five - Implementing the 'dartboard' algorithm on a single standalone processor
+# Dartboard algorithm - standalone processor

 This part of the resource can be done on any computer which can run Python 3, including a Raspberry Pi.